nermeen-mattar/merchant-affiliate/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+- For a production server add `-prod`
+- For a test server add `--env=test`
+- For a dev server don't add any flags

 ## Code scaffolding